 Currently, there are four components to the qualifying examination.

-- The student must have an overall GPA of at least 3.67 in the courses comprising the qualifying core.
+- The student must have an overall GPA of at least 3.67 in the courses from the qualifying core.

-- The student must select two areas from: (1) Linear Optimization, (2) Stochastic Processes, (3) Statistics & Data Analysis, and (4) Manufacturing Systems, and pass two oral examinations (typically, 45 minutes to an hour each) conducted by a committee of two to four faculty members that cover the selected areas.
+- The student must select two areas from: (1) Linear Optimization, (2) Stochastic Processes, (3) Statistics & Data Analysis, and (4) Manufacturing Systems, and pass two oral examinations (typically, 45 minutes to an hour each) that cover the selected areas and are conducted by a committee of two to four faculty members.

 - The student must satisfactorily participate in independent research with a faculty member (either by registering for 3 credits of research or as part of the student’s research assistantship duties).

-- The student must read and review one or more research papers that will be assigned by an examination committee and then defend their critique before the committee.
+- The student must read and review one or more research papers that will be assigned by an examination committee, and then defend his/her critique before the committee.

 The entire faculty then meets and discusses each candidate’s performance along with the recommendations of the examination committees to decide on whether the student passes or not.

 A student will be admitted to PhD candidacy only after he/she has passed the qualifying examination.
 All doctoral candidates are expected to choose the area in which they will write their dissertations and identify an advisor who will guide the dissertation.
-They are expected to specialize in one of the department's areas of concentration and take whatever additional courses are required to prepare for the PhD comprehensive examination and the student's dissertation (including advanced courses that are targeted primarily at doctoral students).
-After sufficient progress has been made in his or her research, the student, under the guidance of the advisor is expected, to appoint a committee consisting of a minimum of four members of the graduate faculty at least two of whom should be from the Industrial Engineering department and at least one of whom should be from outside the department.
-This committee will then administer the following examinations to the student:
+They are expected to specialize in one of the department's areas of concentration and take whatever additional courses are required to prepare for the PhD comprehensive examination (typically combined wth the proposal examinaton) and the student's dissertation (including advanced courses that are targeted primarily at doctoral students).
+After sufficient progress has been made in his or her research, the student, under the guidance of the advisor is expected to appoint a committee consisting of a minimum of four members of the graduate faculty.
+At least two of them should be from the Industrial Engineering department and at least one of them should be from outside the department.

-For full consideration, please apply early for financial support and in no case later than January 15.
+For full consideration, please apply early for financial support, and in no case later than January 31.